FurkanTheHuman/light-lexer/README.md

 # Lightweight Lexer Written in Rust

 This project is experimentation on a programming language I am planing to write.
-Also I wanted to learn to learn the fundamentals of **Rust Language**.
+Also I wanted to learn the fundamentals of **Rust Language**.
 *NOTE: This is a lexer.
 Not a lexer generator*

 ## Possible Future Modifications